oSharpey/cyber-obsidian/year-2/HBCS/CW1.md

 - Have the password manager session automatically log out after a specific amount of time to reduce the risk of password being exposed by leaving a device unlocked
 - Have a more prominent password health section to warn the user of weak master passwords and prompt the user to change it
 - Educate users on phishing and provide phishing warnings to prevent autofilling on compromised websites

+Henry situtation
+lack of communication lead to conflicting information lots of differeing opinons had to have meeting